rafraser/theia/USAGE.md

 # Usage

-Here's a quick crash course on getting things running.
-This repo has a wide range of scripts, so I'd recommend only installing what you need to start with.
+## Getting Started

-My personal dev environment uses Windows 10 with Git Bash.
-Your mileage may vary with different environments.
+### Installation

-## Python
+You'll need Python for these scripts - these scripts are developed with Python 3.9, but may work on older versions.
+If you're using pyenv, a .python-version file is included.

-The scripts in this repository are designed to work with Python 3.90.
-A .python-version file is included in the repo for use with pyenv.
+Don't forget to install pip requirements: `pip install -r requirements.txt`

-### Running Projects
+### Running

 All projects are designed to be run as modules from the root directory, eg: